Television reception advice

-Here’s our guide to everything you need to know about setting up a television and aerial in your motorhome.
+Here’s our quick guide to what you need to know about setting up a television and aerial while touring.

 You’ll also need to set up your satellite, by aiming it at approximately 145 degrees (you can use your compass to measure this exactly), with the dish facing up about 25 degrees.
 Once it’s set up, you can connect it to your receiver box, i.e. from Sky or Freesat, and then connect the box to your television.